hashicorp/boundary-ui/addons/api/README.md

 ### Building ToC

-To autogenerate a ToC (table of contents) for this README, run `yarn doc:toc`.
+To autogenerate a ToC (table of contents) for this README, run `pnpm doc:toc`.
 Please update the ToC whenever editing the structure of README.